rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ```

-The printed IHUB_TOKEN needs to be added in BEARER_TOKEN section in ihub.env
+The printed token needs to be added in BEARER_TOKEN section in ihub.env

 ## Creating RSA Keys in Key Broker Service